SHAIKABDULRASHEEQ/AWS_Jenkins_Docker_CI-CD_Pipeline/README.md

 # AWS Jenkins Docker CI/CD Pipeline

+Production-style CI/CD pipeline built on AWS using Jenkins, Docker, GitHub, and Linux servers to automate application build and deployment.

+---

 ## Project Overview

-Built an end-to-end CI/CD pipeline on AWS using Jenkins and Docker.
-Integrated GitHub with Jenkins to automate code checkout, Docker image build, and application deployment on an EC2 application server.
+This project demonstrates an end-to-end Continuous Integration and Continuous Deployment (CI/CD) workflow using Jenkins integrated with GitHub.
+Whenever application code is updated, Jenkins pulls the latest source code, builds a Docker image, and deploys the updated containerized application to an AWS EC2 application server.

+This project was created to simulate a real-world DevOps deployment process using industry-standard tools.

+---

 ## Architecture

-GitHub → Jenkins Server → Docker Build → Application Server → Running Container
+GitHub Repository
+↓
+Jenkins CI Server (AWS EC2)
+↓
+Docker Image Build
+↓
+Secure Copy to Application Server
+↓
+Container Deployment on AWS EC2
+↓
+Running Web Application

+---

 ## Tech Stack